 - Low frustration tolerances lead to children with disabilities having meltdowns easier, something that bullies tend to target.

 - Problems with motor skills and physical limitations, such as not running fast enough, make children targets of some bullies.

 - Children with assistive devices may be perceived as “weird or strange.”

 Why Do Kids Bully Others?

 According to the American Psychological Association (APA), there are generally a set of characteristics that children prone to bullying others will display.
-This most common characteristics include:
+The most common characteristics include:

 - Getting angered and frustrated easily